-Charges applicable at the time of connection may include:

-- (a) Payment to the Council for the cost of the physical works required to provide the connection. - (b) A development contribution determined in accordance with the Local Government Act 2002. - (c) A financial contribution determined in accordance with the Resource Management Act 1991. - (d) Bacteriological and chemical testing as per the Drinking Water Standards for New Zealand to ensure connection is safe. - (e) Individual agreement charges.

-Public Notice

-A notice published in:

-- (a) One or more daily newspapers circulated in the region or district of the Council; or - (b) One or more other newspapers that have at least an equivalent circulation in that region or district to the daily newspapers circulating in that region or district; or

-Includes any other public notice that the Council thinks desirable in the circumstances.

-Restricted Flow Supply

-A type of water supply connection where a small flow is supplied through a flow control device, and storage is provided by the Customer to cater for demand fluctuations.

-Restrictor

-A flow control device installed within the connection to control the flow rate of water to a Customer's premises.

-Restricted Water Supply Area

-An area serviced by a Council owned reticulated water supply system outside on demand areas and defined in Schedule 3: Water Supply Area Maps Water is supplied through a flow control device and customers are required to provide onsite storage to cater for demand fluctuations.
+b) One or more other newspapers that have at least an equivalent circulation in that region or district to the daily newspapers circulating in that region or district; or c) Includes any other public notice that the Council thinks desirable in the circumstances.
+Restricted Flow Supply A type of water supply connection where a small flow is supplied through a flow control device, and storage is provided by the Customer to cater for demand fluctuations.
+Restrictor A flow control device installed within the connection to control the flow rate of water to a Customer's premises.
+Restricted Water Supply Area An area serviced by a Council owned reticulated water supply system outside on demand areas and defined in Schedule 3: Water Supply Area Maps Water is supplied through a flow control device and customers are required to provide onsite storage to cater for demand fluctuations.
 Service Pipe The section of water pipe between a water main and the point of supply.
 Service Valve The valve at the Customer end of the service pipe used to control and/or isolate the supply.

-Storage Tank

-Any tank having a free water surface in which water supplied

-by the Council is stored for use. .
+Storage Tank Any tank having a free water surface in which water supplied by the Council is stored for use.
 Supply Pipe The section of pipe between the point of supply and the Customer's premises through which water is conveyed to the premises.
 Water Alert Level Classification system used for applying water conservation restrictions.
 Water Carrier Any individual drinking-water carrier or company registered with the Ministry of Health as a recognised carrier of drinking- water.

-Water Supply System All those components of the water supply

-network between the point of abstraction from the natural environment and the point of supply.
-This includes but is not limited to: catchments, wells, infiltration galleries, intake structures, open raw water storage ponds/lakes/reservoirs, falling and rising mains, treatment plants, treated water reservoirs, trunk mains, service mains, rider mains, pump stations and pumps, valves, hydrants, scour lines, service pipes, boundary assemblies, meters, backflow prevention devices and tobies.
+Water Supply System All those components of the water supply network between the point of abstraction from the natural environment and the point of supply.
+This includes but is not limited to: a) catchments wells infiltration a) catchments, wells, infiltration galleries, intake structures, open raw water storage ponds/lakes/reservoirs, falling and rising mains, treatment plants, treated water reservoirs, trunk mains, service mains, rider mains, pump stations and pumps, valves, hydrants, scour lines, service pipes, boundary assemblies, meters, backflow prevention devices and tobies.

-Water Unit The basis of measurement for water supply as

-determined by the Council.
-One unit is equal to one
+Water UnitThe basis of measurement for water supply as determined by the Council.
+One unit is equal to one cubic metre.

-cubic metre.

-7. Protection of Water Supply System
+8. Protection of Water Supply System

-7.1 Water Supply System
+8.1 Water Supply System